Best Practices for a Successful Data Center Migration

 Businesses often start thinking about data center migration when they are planning to launch a new application or online service.
 Other common reasons include gaining access to a wider range of connectivity options or expanding data center capacity due to business growth, acquisition, or merger.

 No matter your reasons for data center migration, it’s vital that you plan ahead.
 After all, there are numerous potential problems and challenges with this highly involved process.
 Overlooked security vulnerabilities, compatibility issues, data loss, and unexpected downtime are just a few.
 That’s why you must avoid rushed, ad-hoc deployments and transfers.

 Instead, data center migration should be carefully planned to minimize risk and enjoy a faster return on investment.
 Other benefits of a successful migration include reduced energy costs, improved performance, and enhanced security.

 Five Phases of a Successful Data Center Migration

 To help companies start enjoying the benefits sooner, Silverback Data Center Solutions groups data center migration steps into five phases:

-Using this structure can help identify assets and minimize risk using a multi-phased migration approach.
-This method also enables easy deployment and configuration, and optimizes the end result.
+Using this structure helps identify all assets and minimize risk during the migration process.
+It also enables easy deployment and configuration and helps future-proof your information technology systems.